seketman/BikeRental/README.md

 - Download or clone this repository.
 - Open solution file BikeRental.sln with Visual Studio.
-- Go to Test Explorer window.
+- Go to Test menu, select Windows submenu, and Test Explorer option.
-- Select Run All option.
+- Into Test Explorer window select Run All option.